 Highlighting leadership skills in a performance review puts the spotlight on emerging leaders in the team.
 It allows managers to plan succession and hone the next generation with the requisite skills and qualities.
 It also motivates high performers to grow more.

 Other Related Blogs

-10+ Positive Feedback Examples For Managers At Work Good feedback is the cornerstone of employee engagement and performance.
-It inspires employees to work hard and strives to improve performance in…
+10+ Positive Feedback Examples You Need For Your Next Review Good feedback is the cornerstone of employee engagement and performance.
+It inspires employees to work hard and strives to improve…

 How Should Constructive Feedback Be Given?
 Do’s And Dont’s For Managers Feedback is one of the most essential management skills, yet it’s often under-utilized.
 Feedback can help individuals improve performance…